fstrube/frak/README.md

-       remote_path   override what is read from .frak file rsync_path    override the rsync-path read from .frak file (if present) ignore        ignore certain files or folders when deploying
+       remote_path   override what is read from .frak file rsync_path    override the rsync-path read from .frak file (if present) ignore        ignore certain files or folders when deploying webhook_url   URL for a webhook which will receive information about the code pushed via frak

      Examples